Save 20% on Siam Boran this June โ€” Use code BORAN20 at booking

 Introduction

 This route connects Sathon Pier with Pak Khlong Talat Flower Market along Bangkokโ€™s Chao Phraya riverside corridor.
-The ride covers approximately 5.15 km, moving from a busy transport hub into older trading streets, historic communities, and local riverside neighbourhoods.
+The route covers approximately 5.15 km, moving from a busy transport hub into older trading streets, historic communities, and local riverside neighbourhoods.

 Early in the morning, the pace feels different.
 Ferries move steadily along the river while side streets remain relatively quiet.
 Within a short distance, the environment shifts from wide riverside roads into narrower alleys and long-established trading areas.